Downlink/test/Readme.md

 [![Version npm](https://img.shields.io/npm/v/m2m.svg?logo=npm)](https://www.npmjs.com/package/m2m)
 ![Custom badge](https://img.shields.io/endpoint?url=https%3A%2F%2Fwww.node-m2m.com%2Fm2m%2Fbuild-badge%2F2021)

-m2m is a client module for machine-to-machine communication framework  [node-m2m](https://www.node-m2m.com).
+m2m is a lightweight communication library for developing client-server applications using the machine-to-machine framework [node-m2m](https://www.node-m2m.com).

-The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, network gateways, workflow orchestration and many others.
+It uses a FaaS (Function as a Service) API also called *serverless* which enables anyone to easily create, prototype and test applications in IoT, telematics, data acquisition, process automation and a whole lot more.

 You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
 Your device servers will be accessible through its user-assigned *device id* from client applications.

-You can set multiple *Channel Data* or *HTTP API* resources on your device as well as *GPIO resources* for Raspberry Pi directly from the API.
+You can set multiple *Channel Data* or *HTTP API* resources on your remote device as well as *GPIO* resources for Raspberry Pi.

-Clients and devices are accessible only to authenticated and authorized users.
+Access to clients and devices is restricted to authenticated and authorized users only.
 All communications between clients and devices are fully encrypted using TLS.

-To use this module, users must create an account and register their devices with [node-m2m](https://www.node-m2m.com).
+To use this library, users must <a href="https://www.node-m2m.com/m2m/account/create" target="_blank">create an account</a> and register their devices with node-m2m .

 [](https://raw.githubusercontent.com/EdoLabs/src/master/m2mSystem2.svg?sanitize=true)